 Each semester, the in-country staff organize an optional 3-day excursion to Rome for all exchange students in Italy.
 The approximate price is ~400 euros.
 This is not included in your program fee.
 Here’s the tentative schedule:

 Arrival day!
-Settle in, head to the hotel, and explore the streets of Rome by foot.
+Settle in, head to the hotel, and explore the streets of Rome on foot.

-Visit the Palazzo Madama and Montecitorio, Campo dei Fiiori before saying goodbye to your other exchange student friends and head back to your host community.
+Visit the Palazzo Madama and Montecitorio, Campo de Fiori before saying goodbye to your other exchange student friends and head back to your host community.

 Throughout your program, we will let you know about any additional optional weekend trips you can join.
 There are typically other organized trips to other Italian locations such as Venice and Florence.

 Greenheart Travel welcomes travelers identifying as LGTBQ+, and is committed to helping you find the best program for you.
 We can provide information on the cultural norms of our destination countries and are prepared to advise you on the best programs based on your needs and interests.